huggingface/blog/fine-tune-w2v2-bert.md

 !pip install accelerate -U
 ```

 We strongly suggest to upload your training checkpoints directly to the [🤗 Hub](https://huggingface.co/) while training.
-The [🤗 Hub](https://huggingface.co/) has integrated version control so you can be sure that no model checkpoint is getting lost during training.
+The [🤗 Hub](https://huggingface.co/) provides:

+- Integrated version control: you can be sure that no model checkpoint is lost during training.
+- Tensorboard logs: track important metrics over the course of training.
+- Model cards: document what a model does and its intended use cases.
+- Community: an easy way to share and collaborate with the community!

-To do so you have to store your authentication token from the Hugging Face website (sign up [here](https://huggingface.co/join) if you haven't already!)
+To do so, you have to store your authentication token from the Hugging Face website (sign up [here](https://huggingface.co/join) if you haven't already!).
+This is done by entering your Hub authentication token when prompted below.
+Find your Hub authentication token [here](https://huggingface.co/settings/tokens):

 ```python